spencerc99/spencerc99.github.io/content/experiments/100posts/unstoppable-expression/index.md

 ---
-title: "66 - unstoppable expression"
+title: "unstoppable expression"
+number: 66
 date: "2021-10-10"
 tags: ["100posts"]
 description: "...like when you get the star in MarioKart—there's nothing, no one that can stop you from achieving your dreams and realizing your vision."